Jessicashinjo/Phaser_Guide/README.md

 ## Physics Engines

 Picking the right physics engine for your game is one of the most important things you will do.
-You should use the Physics Arcade engine unless you have special curcumstances.
+You should use the Physics Arcade engine unless you have special circumstances.
 Physics Arcade can do almost anything you will need and the docs/examples are extensive.
 Below is an explanation of the differences between Physics Arcade and P2 Physics.

 #### [Physics Arcade](http://phaser.io/docs/2.6.0/Phaser.Physics.Arcade.html)
- - Easier to use than P2 with easy to understand documenation and numerous examples.
+ - Easier to use than P2 with easy to understand documentation and numerous examples.
  - Uses plain English to describe physics.
  - The body of a sprite is represented by an invisible box.
 You can increase or decrease the size of the box but it will always be a box and not the outline of your sprite.
  - You can do everything but extremely complex physics.

 #### [P2 Physics](http://phaser.io/docs/2.6.0/Phaser.Physics.P2.html)
  - More difficult to use than the Physics Arcade and the documentation is weaker.
- - Uses actual physics terminology like "Kinematic" instead of plain terms like "immovable" which makes it more diffcult to look up what you want to do.
+ - Uses actual physics terminology like "Kinematic" instead of plain terms like "immovable" which requires you know the terminology to find the documentation.
  - The body of a sprite can be represented by the actual outline of the sprite using the Physics Editor program.
  - Can use complex physics.
 For example: Pendulum, rope, etc